IBM/charts/repo/ibm-helm/ibm-ucda-prod.md

 * 200MB of RAM
 * 50 millicores CPU

+## Client Data Storage Locations

+All client data is stored in the conf persistent volume.
+UrbanCode Deploy does not do any active encryption of this data location.
+This location should be included in whatever backup plans the user chooses to implement.

 ## Installing the Chart

 Add the IBM helm chart repository to the local client.